thanhtanh/ViewStates/README.md

 # ViewStates
 ViewStates makes it easier to create a view with loading, success, no data and error states.
-The UI can be custom easily.
+It also has an action button, so that we can do some action such as `navigate to other view`, or `retry` an async task.
+The UI can be customized easily.

 ## Preview